Chris Brown’s Baby Mama Ammika Harris Reveals Several New Photos From Her Pregnancy On Instagram

 “You look absolutely amazing,” another chimed in.

-“Beautiful mama,” one follower wrote, followed by multiple heart emoji.
+“Beautiful mama,” a third follower wrote, followed by multiple heart emoji.

-“Awww look at your baby bump,” another said.
+“Awww look at your baby bump,” a fourth social media user said.

 Harris and Brown have been romantically linked since 2015, but Aeko is their first child together.
-Prior to Harris, Brown was dating celebs like Claws star Karrueche Tran.
+Prior to Harris, Brown was dating celebrities such as Claws star Karrueche Tran.
 The “With You” singer also had an infamous relationship with Rihanna back when both stars were on the rise.
-Although he is reportedly working on his relationship with Harris, he is reportedly also interested in the fact that Rihanna may have broken up with her billionaire boyfriend, Hassan Jameel.
+Although he is reportedly working on his relationship with Harris, he is reportedly also interested in the rumor that Rihanna may have broken up with her billionaire boyfriend, Hassan Jameel.